 If you don’t feel comfortable, generate an open discussion with your colleagues, classmates, professors, loved ones, or children.
 Give yourself practice having professional and productive conversations around the topics of sexuality.
 Practice makes perfect and gives us confidence.

-Visit www.sexintimacyot.com and sign up for the mailing list to be kept up to date with learning events and advocacy efforts.
-Check out the Social Responsibility page for free resources and content.
+Visit author Kathryn's website, www.sexintimacyot.com, to sign up for the mailing list and be kept up-to-date with learning events and advocacy efforts.
+Check out the Social Responsibility page, for free resources and content.